Geoffrey Chaucer is known as the “Father of English Literature”. He lived during the late 14th

 Poetic Style: Chaucer’s poetic style was innovative for his time.
 He adopted the iambic pentameter and

-introduced the rhyming scheme known as
+introduced the rhyming scheme known as the

-, which became a
+heroic couplet, which became a

 significant poetic form in English literature.
 Chaucer’s use of descriptive